 GSA acts as a disposal agent for surplus Federal real and personal property.
-In some cases, public law entitles the controlling agency to the sales proceeds, net of disposal expenses incurred by GSA.
 Proceeds from the disposal of equipment are generally retained by GSA to replace equipment.
-Under GSA statutory authorities, the gross proceeds from some sales are deposited in GSA Special Fund receipt accounts and recorded as Non-Exchange Revenues in the Consolidated Statements of Changes in Net Position.
-A portion of these proceeds is subsequently transferred to a Special Fund to finance expenses incurred in disposing of surplus real property.
+Under GSA statutory authorities, the gross proceeds from some sales are deposited in GSA Special Fund receipt accounts and recorded as Non-Exchange Revenues in the consolidated statements of changes in net position.
+A portion of these proceeds is subsequently transferred to a special fund to finance expenses incurred in disposing of surplus real property.
 Under section 412 of the GSA General Provisions, Consolidated Appropriations Act, 2005 (Public Law No. 108-447) (Section 412), GSA is authorized to retain the net proceeds from the disposition of real property under the jurisdiction, custody and control of GSA to be used for GSA's real property capital needs as authorized in annual appropriation acts.
 The remainder is periodically accumulated and transferred, by law, to the Land and Water Conservation Fund, which is administered by the U.S. Department of the Interior.